CodeFirstGirls/realistic-front-end-project/README.md

 - [ ] add instructions / backbone for students to create a nav bar
 - [ ] add instructions for about me page
 - [ ] add instructions on how to host the project on github pages
+- [ ] add instructions on how to fork this repo for students

 A Pen created at CodePen.io.
 You can find this one at https://codepen.io/dianaklee/pen/YeGVzq.